SAR Education Center and Museum

-The National Society of the Sons of the American Revolution Education Center and Museum is a planned museum at the National Headquarters of the Sons of the American Revolution in the West Main District of Louisville, Kentucky.
-The museum is scheduled to open in 2027.
+The SAR Education Center and Museum is a planned museum at the headquarters of the National Society of the Sons of the American Revolution (SAR) in the West Main District of Louisville, Kentucky.
+The facility will occupy approximately 6250 sqft within the SAR's headquarters complex and is scheduled for full opening in 2027, with a partial opening planned for July 4, 2026.